Welsh Industry – Original Painting

 Wales has a rich industrial history with a gritty appearance, but there’s a pride and a warmth in the people always found in close communities.
 There are new industries taking place of the old .
 Tourism being one, and there are so many more that are beyond the scope of a single painting.
 Suffice it to say that in an age of globalisation, Wales can still stand her own.

-Welsh Industry was created in England in 2019 in response to an Open call for the Welsh open.
-All copyrights are retained by the artist, and the artwork cannot be reproduced without consent from Cathy Read.
+Welsh Industry was created in response to an open call for the Welsh open.